dariobrux/Timer/README.md

 * `onTimerRun(milliseconds: Long)` invoked when the timer is running.
 The `milliseconds` are the elapsed milliseconds.
 * `onTimerStopped()` invoked when `timer.stop()` is called.
 * `onTimerEnded()` invoked when the timer ends.

+You could also use the `OnTimerListenerAdapter` to avoid to override all callbacks in your class.

 ## License
 ~~~~